Exploration-Lab/Rhetorical-Roles/Code/README.md

 `Judgement_Prediction` folder contains the code which was used to generate the data for judgement prediction using RPC, ROD roles.
 The generated data can then be used with a pre-trained BERT [model](https://drive.google.com/drive/folders/17nddWo9e4Z-rljF83jIq1aEb3w71DouZ?usp=sharing) fine-tuned on the judgement prediction task.
 The code for this can be accessed [here](https://github.com/Exploration-Lab/CJPE/blob/main/Models/transformers/trained_on_multi/BERT_training_notebook.ipynb).

 The `Utilities` folder contains all other codes which were used in this project, like calculating `flies_kappa` and generating the plots.

+The `RR_pipline` folder contains the pipeline code to directly get Rhetorical role(RR) results for your custom data.